Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Main Results

-\begin{remark}\rm In order to prove the existence of a global attractor, we need to establish some dissipative estimates and show the existence of an absorbing set in $\mathcal{H}^1$.
+\begin{remark}\rm To prove the existence of a global attractor, we need to establish some dissipative estimates and show the existence of an absorbing set in $\mathcal{H}^1$.
 Such dissipative estimates for the case $L\in(0,+\infty)$ can be obtained by deriving a similar estimate for the approximating system \eqref{appro-model} and passing to the limit as $\varepsilon\to0$.
 The additional assumption $(\mathbf{A5})$ enables us to derive dissipative estimates that are uniform with respect to $L\in(0,1)$, thus we can pass to the limit as $L\to0$ to obtain the dissipative estimates for the case $L=0$.
 Please see the proof of Lemma \ref{regular-absorbing} or \cite[Lemma 5.5]{LvWu-4} for more details. \end{remark}

-In order to prove the existence of exponential attractors and convergence to a single equilibrium, the strict separation property of solutions plays a significant role.
-As \cite{LvWu-4}, we make the following additional assumptions:
+In order to prove the existence of exponential attractors and convergence to a single equilibrium, the strict separation property of global weak solutions plays a significant role. {As in \cite{LvWu-4}}, we make the following additional assumptions: